-&lt;sup>5 For cross-referencing purposes, the term is found in Natural Resources Article, §5-1601, Annotated Code of Maryland.

-- (49) "Growth allocation" means the number of acres of land in the Critical Area that the County may use, or allocate to municipal jurisdictions to use, to create new Intensely Developed Areas and new Limited Development Areas. - (50) "Growth allocation envelope" means all of the proposed components of a growth allocation that are necessary to serve the proposed development, including an individually owned lot, lot coverage, a road, a utility, a stormwater management measure, an on-site sewage disposal measure, an active recreation area, and additional acreage needed to meet the development requirements of the Critical Area criteria. - (51) Habitat Protection Area - (a) "Habitat protection area" means an area that is designated for protection: - Under Natural Resources Article, §8-1806, Annotated Code of Maryland, regulations adopted under that authority, or a local program; or - (ii) By the Secretary of Natural Resources. - (b) "Habitat protection area" includes: - (i) The buffer asdefined in this regulation and set forth in COMAR 27.01.09; - (ii) A nontidal wetland as defined in Environment Article, §5-901, Annotated Code of Maryland, and as applied by the Department of the Environment; - (iii) A habitat of a threatened species as defined in this regulation and set forth in COMAR 27.01.09.03; - (iv) A habitat of an endangered species as defined in this regulation and set forth in COMAR 27.01.09.03; - (v) A habitat of a species in need of conservation as defined in this regulation and set forth in COMAR 27.01.09.03; - (vi) A plant habitat as defined in this regulation and set forth in COMAR 27.01.09.04; - (vii) A wildlife habitat as defined in this regulation and set forth in COMAR 27.01.09.04; and - (viii) Anadromous fish propagation waters as defined and set forth in COMAR 27.01.09.05. - (52) "Habitat Protection Plan" means a plan that provides for the protection and conservation of the species and habitats identified as Habitat Protection Areas in the Critical Area.
+- (38) "Forest" has the meaning stated in Natural Resources Article, §5-1601, Annotated Code of Maryland. - (39) "Forest Interior Dwelling Birds" means species of birds that require relatively large forested tracts in order to breed successfully, such as various species of flycatchers, warblers, vireos, and woodpeckers. - (40) "Forest management" means the protection, manipulation, and utilization of the forest to provide multiple benefits, including timber harvesting, water transpiration, and wildlife habitat. - (41) "Fully established" means the Buffer contains as much diverse, native vegetation as necessary to support a firm and stable riparian habitat capable of self-sustaining growth and regeneration. - (42) "Growth allocation" means the number of acres of land in the Critical Area that the County may use, or allocate to municipal jurisdictions to use, to create new Intensely Developed Areas and new Limited Development Areas. - (43) "Growth allocation envelope" means all of the proposed components of a growth allocation that are necessary to serve the proposed development, including an individually owned lot, lot coverage, a road, a utility, a stormwater management measure, an on-site sewage disposal measure, an active recreation area, and additional acreage needed to meet the development requirements of the Critical Area criteria.

+(44) Habitat Protection Area

+- (a) "Habitat protection area" means an area that is designated for protection: - (i) Under Natural Resources Article, §8-1806, Annotated Code of Maryland, regulations adopted under that authority, or a local program; or - (ii) By the Secretary of Natural Resources. - (b) "Habitat protection area" includes: - (i) The buffer as described in COMAR 27.01.01.01B(8); - (ii) A nontidal wetland as defined in COMAR 26.24.01.02B; - (iii) A habitat of a threatened species as defined in COMAR 27.01.09.03A; - (iv) A habitat of an endangered species as defined in COMAR 27.01.09.03A; - (v) A habitat of a species in need of conservation as defined in COMAR 27.01.09.03A; - (vi) A plant habitat as defined in COMAR 27.01.09.04A; - (vii) A wildlife habitat as defined in COMAR 27.01.09.04A; and - (viii) Anadromous fish propagation waters as defined in COMAR 27.01.09.05A. - (45) "Habitat Protection Plan" means a plan that provides for the protection and conservation of the species and habitats identified as Habitat Protection Areas in the

+Critical Area.
 The plan shall be specific to the site or area where the species or its habitat is located and shall address all aspects of a proposed development activity that may affect the continued presence of the species.
 These include, but are not limited to, cutting, clearing, alterations of natural hydrology, and increases in lot coverage.
-In developing the Plan, an applicant shall coordinate with the Department of Natural Resources to ensure that the Plan is adequate to provide for long-term conservation and can be effectively implemented on the specific site. - (53) Hazardous Tree.
+In developing the Plan, an applicant shall coordinate with the Department of Natural Resources to ensure that the Plan is adequate to provide for long-term conservation and can be effectively implemented on the specific site.